morpheuslord/hash-generator-/README.md

  14-'sha3_256'
-it is designed for wifi hacking and other wifi hacking related stuff like dictionary attack/bruit force attack etc. u can use the hash decoder also with this.
+it is designed for wifi hacking and other wifi hacking related stuff like dictionary attack/bruit force attack etc. u can use the hash decoder also with this. the hash identifier is from another github user which i have made into a zip file.